Pulcinella (ballet): Pulcinella Suite

-Stravinsky extracted a purely instrumental suite from his ballet which was premiered by the Boston Symphony Orchestra, conducted by Pierre Monteux, on 22 December 1922.
+Stravinsky extracted an instrumental suite from his ballet which was premiered by the Boston Symphony Orchestra under Pierre Monteux on 22 December 1922 and published two years later.
+It was slightly revised in 1947 to correct printing errors, change metronome markings and rename Movement VII, and then published definitively in 1949.
 It has these eight movements:

-The suite was revised in 1947 to correct printing errors, change metronome markings and rename part VII.

 Suite italienne

 Stravinsky based the following works on the ballet: